1. Purpose

 Training

 The Annual TSAB Training programme will further support CE work by engaging more closely with professionals in a learning and development environment.
-All delegates will be provided with a digital pack which will include links to posters, leaflets and newsletters promoting the work of the Board to be shared within their own service areas.
+All delegates will be provided with a digital pack which will include links to posters, leaflets, newsletters and other relevant Safeguarding Adult Reviews, Policies, Procedures and Guidance promoting the work of the Board to be shared within their own service areas.

 Website